cvmfs/doc-cvmfs/cpt-quickstart.rst

 Building From Source
 ~~~~~~~~~~~~~~~~~~~~
 The CernVM-FS client is not relocatable and needs to be installed under /usr.
 On Intel architectures, it needs a gcc :math:`\geq 4.2` compiler, on ARMv7 a gcc :math:`\geq 4.7` compiler.
-In order to compile and install from sources, use the following cmake command:
+In order to compile and install from sources, use the following commands:
 ::
+      cd <source directory>
+      mkdir build && cd build
-      cmake .
+      cmake ../
       make
       sudo make install